NAACP Image Awards: Complete List Of Winners

 “The NAACP Image Awards is the preeminent multicultural awards show celebrating the accomplishments of people of color in the fields of television, music, literature, and film, and also honors individuals or groups who promote social justice through creative endeavors,” stated the NAACP.

-Several awards were handed out ahead of the main ceremony, at a dinner held at the Beverly Hilton hotel on Friday, March 29, that was hosted by The Real’s Tamera Mowry-Housely, Adrienne Houghton, and Loni Love.
+Several awards were handed out ahead of the main ceremony at a dinner held at the Beverly Hilton hotel on Friday, March 29, that was hosted by The Real’s Tamera Mowry-Housely, Adrienne Houghton, and Loni Love.

 Big winners included the stars and crew of ABC’s hit comedy Black-ish and Marvel Studios’ blockbuster film Black Panther.